 Effects of child sexual abuse

-include guilt and self blame, flashbacks, nightmares, insomnia,fear of things associated with the abuse (including objects, smells, places, doctor’s visits, etc.), self-esteem issues, sexual dysfunction, chronic pain, addiction, self-injury, suicidal ideation,somatic complaints, depression,[26] post-traumatic stress disorder ,[27] anxiety,[28] other mental illnesses including borderline personality disorde[29] and dissociative identity disorder ,[29] propensity to re-victimization inadulthood,[30] bulimia nervosa,[31] physical injury to the child, among other problems.[32]
+include guilt and self blame, flashbacks, nightmares, insomnia,fear of things associated with the abuse (including objects, smells, places, doctor’s visits, etc.), self-esteem issues, sexual dysfunction, chronic pain, addiction, self-injury, suicidal ideation,somatic complaints, depression,[26] post-traumatic stress disorder ,[27] anxiety,[28] other mental illnesses including borderline personality disorder [29] and dissociative identity disorder ,[29] propensity to re-victimization inadulthood,[30] bulimia nervosa,[31] physical injury to the child, among other problems.[32]
 In the United States, approximately 15% to 25% of women and 5% to 15% of men were sexually abused when they were children.

 [33][34][35][36][37] Most sexual abuse offenders are acquainted with their victims; approximately 30% are relatives of the child, most often brothers, fathers, mothers, uncles or cousins; around 60% are other acquaintances such as friends of the family, babysitters, or neighbors; strangers are the offenders in approximately 10% of child sexual abuse cases.